tprrt/blog/content/2020-09-08_busybox-chrt-dissection.rst

    pid 6987's current scheduling policy: SCHED_FIFO
    pid 6987's current scheduling priority: 1

-`Busybox`_ provides an applet which size, once compiled, and ten times smaller than that of the binary implementation and with some limitations.
+`Busybox`_ provides an applet whose size, once compiled, is ten times smaller than that of the binary implementation and with some limitations.